Anything For You (Book One of the Scattered Heart Series)

 This man is concerned about me for a reason unknown to me.
 But… I like it.
 Nope.
 Nope.
 I can’t like it.

 “I’m fine… but thank you,” I say, shocked.
 It was he that entered the lavatory when Wien and I were talking.
 God.
 I’m really embarrassed now.
-I can’t let Wien distract me from my duties.
+Focus on the job, not the ex.
+Eight high-maintenance passengers expecting perfection.
+My first purser position.
+Five years working toward this.
+Wien and his baggage aren't worth jeopardizing my perfect record—my chance to finally prove myself.

 “I’ll go to my seat,” he says.

-As he walks away, my chest and legs tremble, like stepping off that earlier roller coaster ride.
+As he walks away, something electric runs from my nape to my fingertips—like touching metal in winter, shocking and sharp and somehow thrilling.
 I lean on the galley counter.
 Not from him witnessing our conversation, but the way he makes me feel… important, desired, beautiful, all with one glance.
 I snap out of my trance and stroll through the First-Class section.
 The other passengers have their noise cancelling headphones on, sleeping, or watching a movie, still.
 Not gonna lie, Mr. MacFadyen… Cameron, is a pleasant distraction, especially since I’m not in the mood to be civil to my ex.
 I thought I had let all the hurt go from our breakup, but evidently, I hadn’t put it behind me enough to not still let him affect me.
 I’ll make more of a conscious effort to do so.

 Once I turn the cabin’s temperature down to make it more comfortable for the customers to relax and settle into their own worlds, including Cameron who has spread papers out on his tray table of what looked like a speech of some kind, Emily and I quietly plan our time in London.
 We search the web making notes of sights to visit and places to eat when the lock on the bunk door clicks and Wien steps out from his break.
 I check my watch.
 Two hours had passed already.